Beauty alters the grain of reality.

 I received a B.A. in Fine Arts from Bucknell University, Lewisburg, PA, in 1967, and a Certificate in Fine Arts from the School of Visual Arts in New York City in 1968.
 Additional art training has included academic painting instruction in New York from Angelo John Grado, student of Frank Reilly, and further instruction in the tradition of Frank Reilly from Neilson Carlin in Chester County, PA.
 Also in Chester County, I have received academic drawing instruction from Adrian Bernard Martinez.
 In addition, I have taken several painting classes at Pennsylvania Academy of Fine Arts, and Chester County Art Association.

 In the early 1970’s, I was the Assistant Production Manager for Seventeen Magazine in New York.
 From 1973-2003, I was the art director of my own graphic design studios in both New York and in West Chester, PA.
 In that capacity, I served as Art Director for Commodore Magazine in West Chester from 1987-1989.
 I was also commissioned to paint a number of oil portraits during the late 1990’s and early 2000’s.
 In 2003, I was elected Magisterial District Judge in West Chester, and I served in that capacity from 2004 until I retired at the end of 2015.
-Currently, I am on the Board of the Chester County Art Association, a member of the West Chester Public Arts Commission, and a volunteer guide trainee for the Brandywine River Museum, Chadds Ford, PA.
+Currently, I am on the Board of the Chester County Art Association, West Chester, PA.

 2016 Sunset Hill Gallery, West Chester, PA - Holiday Miniature Show